juanmpal/juanmpal.github.io/_pages/about.md

 </details>

 #### Enhancing the Effectiveness of Early Warning System in Education
-<p style="coauthors">with Francesco Agostinelli, Ciro Avitabile and Matteo Bobba</p>
+<p class="coauthors">with Francesco Agostinelli, Ciro Avitabile and Matteo Bobba</p>

 #### Competition in Online Labor Markets
-<p style="coauthors">with Ana Gazmuri, Estrella Gomez-Herrera and Frank Müller-Langer</p>
+<p class="coauthors">with Ana Gazmuri, Estrella Gomez-Herrera and Frank Müller-Langer</p>